 Avoid motorways!

-It’s illegal for a learner driver to go on the motorway without a qualified driving instructor.
+It’s illegal for a learner driver to go on the motorway without an approved driving instructor (ADI) in a vehicle fitted with duel controls.

 Can you take passengers when you practice?